shashwat001/whatsapp-web-graph/README.md

 # whatsapp-web-graph

+**Heavily WIP**

-whatsapp-web-graph is a reverse engineered whatsapp web application to generate some interesting analytics and graphs on connected users.
+whatsapp-web-graph is a reverse engineered whatsapp-web python application to generate some interesting analytics and graphs on connected users.

 ## Usage